arangodb/docs/drivers/spark-connector-new.md

 - In case of the `Append` save mode, failed jobs cannot be rolled back and the underlying data source may require manual cleanup.
 - Speculative execution of tasks would only work for idempotent write configurations.
 See [Write Resiliency](#write-resiliency) for more details.

+## Mapping Configuration

+Serialization and deserialization of Spark Dataframe Row to and from JSON (or Velocypack) can be customized using the following options:
+- `ignoreNullFields`: whether to ignore null fields during serialization, `false` by default

 ## Supported Spark data types